FeralEngineering/Entropy-Box/docs/HARDWARE.md

 This is the full physical component list for Entropy Box.

-Some parts can be swapped, but the overall structure matters.
+Some components can be substituted, but the current layout is built around this hardware set.

 ---